LSBUGPG/movement-tutorial/README.md

 Assuming you don't get any errors here we can continue.

+> [!TIP]
+> To change the keybindings mapped to any axis you can edit the keys in the `Input Manager` section of the `Project Settings` page.
+You can also add your own named bindings if the built in options aren't enough.

 ## Testing the input

 Before we hook the input into our movement expression, let's write a quick test to see if the input values are coming out correctly.